Willie Walsh (businessman)

-William Matthew Walsh (born 25 October 1961) is an Irish airline executive who is currently the director general of the International Air Transport Association.
-Until 2020, he was CEO of International Airlines Group, and had previously been CEO of Aer Lingus and British Airways.
+William Matthew Walsh (born 25 October 1961) is an Irish airline executive and the chief executive officer of IndiGo.
+Until 2020, he was CEO of International Airlines Group, and had previously been CEO of Aer Lingus and British Airways, as well as Director General of International Air Transport Association.

 Early life

 Walsh was born in Dublin, Ireland.
 He attended his local secondary school Ardscoil Rís.
 At age 17 he became a pilot at Irish flag carrier Aer Lingus, joining as a cadet in 1979.
 He acquired a master's degree in management and business administration from Trinity College, Dublin, during his pilot years, while advancing to become a Boeing 737 captain.

 He joined company management in various positions including chief executive of then company subsidiary, Futura from 1998 to 2000.
 He returned to Aer Lingus in 2000 as chief operating officer (COO).

 Career

 In October 2001, Walsh was elevated from COO to CEO of Aer Lingus, succeeding Michael Foley, who had resigned following a harassment complaint.
 The carrier was in financial difficulty.
 Walsh eliminated 2,000 staff positions and reconfigured Aer Lingus as a low-cost airline.
 He also withdrew various services like short-haul Business Class and restricted the airline's frequent-flyer programme, TAB.

 The company operating profits rebounded, but the cost of the write-offs and redundancies meant that net profitability was not as quick to recover.
 Not all of Walsh's reforms were successful, such as the outsourcing of aircraft cleaning.
 The contracting had not been agreed with Aer Lingus unions, which led to large payments to the private contractor while Aer Lingus employees did the cleaning work.
 A three-day lock-out occurred in 2002 during the peak of the cutbacks.

 The management team suggested to the principal shareholder, the Irish Government, a float of Aer Lingus on the stock market.
 Stock floats are often rewarding to top management and this was opposed by the unions who feared a privatised Aer Lingus would impose even tougher working conditions.
 The government eventually turned down the float, and Walsh resigned from the company in January 2005.

 The taoiseach Bertie Ahern subsequently described Walsh's offer of an MBO as "a time when management wanted to steal the assets for themselves through a management buy out, shafting staff interests".

 Dermot Mannion, formerly of Emirates, succeeded Walsh as Aer Lingus chief executive officer in August 2005.

 He went to British Airways, where he would replace Rod Eddington at the end of his contract.
 Walsh was hired in May 2005, with a six-month shadowing period to get to know the business before the departure of Eddington in October 2005.